pratham1500/GatoRest-Inn/README.md

 Some experience with Web development using HTML, CSS and some JavaScript.
 Some eperience with native Android app development.
 No experience with Golang, Angular, or Typescript.

+Prateek Sharma:
+Experienced in Python, Machine learning, C++
+Moderate experience in Java, SQLite
+Some experience in Android app development using Android studio No experience with Golang, Angular, or Typescript.